Seven Tiers to Harmonica Mastery

 Tier 4: Clarke Status

-You are using bent notes effectively in melodies and riffs.
+You are using bends effectively in melodies and riffs.
 Your tone, timing, and passion are solid and consistent.
 Breath control is coming along but you’re still not able to sustain long notes evenly on bends without the pitch wavering.
 Every once in awhile, you hit some unintentional notes but not too often.
 Timing and rhythm is mostly consistent but you occasionally speed up or slow down while playing.
 You are able to hit all draw and blow bends individually with the exception of maybe the half step blow bend on the 10 hole in keys C and above.
 You’re beginning to be able to improvise with some confidence, even though you feel like there’s room for plenty of improvement.
 Ideas aren’t coming to you yet as naturally as you’d like.
 You’ve worked out several riffs on the harmonica and can use them effectively when you solo.
 You can confidently play at least 5 grooves/bass lines on the harp by yourself with confidence.
 Your ear training is evolving and you can identify and play 75% of what you hear other players doing.
 You have mastered 2nd position and 3rd position scales and use them in your playing.
 You are also now using 1st position more and more when you improvise (both low and high end of harp).

 Tier 5: Cotton Status